 - Previous scientific accomplishments and synchrotron track record

 Proposals are limited to three pages or less for the six-month General User proposal cycle.
+Please use a legible font style and size.
 Only the recommended number of pages will be read by the review panel; the remainder will be ignored.

 There is high demand for beam time on the majority of ALS beamlines.
 These beamlines can be identified by the low cutoff score for proposals; see Proposal Score Statistics for more information.
 A proposal for a highly subscribed beamline will have a greater chance of success when the reasons for choosing a specific beamline are clearly stated, e.g., unique features, required resolution, higher flux, etc.

 The following criteria, endorsed by the International Union of Pure and Applied Physics (IUPAP) in the IUPAP Recommendations for the Use of Major Physics Users Facilities, will be used by the Proposal Study Panels (PSPs) to evaluate beam time proposals for general users:

 - Availability of the resources required

 PIs and experiment leaders will find it helpful to address each of these aspects in their proposals.

 Clearly state the goals and scope of the proposed experiment.
 Discussion of the scientific motivation should be brief, starting with a short introduction suitable for the non-specialist, since members of the Proposal Study Panels are not specialists in all fields of research.
 Further details should address the proposed research specifically, while avoiding general statements.
 The number of eight-hour beamtime shifts requested should be consistent with the goals.
 It is not helpful to inflate the amount of beamtime required for an experiment.